metaforx/djangocms-rest/docs/how-to/index.rst

 Contribute
 ----------

 We are always looking for contributions to improve the documentation.
 If you are working on an implementation scenario.
-Plese share your experience and create a small implementation guide for others to follow.
+Please share your experience and create a small implementation guide for others to follow.

 - **GitHub Repository**: `djangocms-rest <https://github.com/django-cms/djangocms-rest>`_